 Earlier directorships/positions: Chairman of SEB.
-Vice Chairman of Stockholms Handelskammares Service AB, Electrolux AB and Atlas Copco, as well as Board member of the Coca-Cola Company, Stora and WM-data.
-President and CEO of SEB, Deputy President and CFO of Investor AB.
+Vice Chairman of Stockholms Handelskammares Service AB, Electrolux AB and Atlas Copco, as well as Board member of the Coca-Cola Company, Stora, WM-data and the Confederation of Swedish Enterprise.
+President and CEO of SEB, Deputy President and CFO of